Either you are new to blogging, or you have some experience in blogging. Choosing the best WordPress theme for your food blog is always a challenge.

 - StudioPress Themes – These the makers of the Genesis theme and they do have a theme for food bloggers called Foodie Theme.
-They offer many features tailored for food bloggers.
+They offer many features tailored to food bloggers.

 - Avada – I personally like this theme, and I believe they are great for business type websites rather than blogs.
-They are also the number 1 selling theme in ThemeForest for WordPress.
-The theme is simple, bright and has many features with the integration to many popular plugins.
+They are also the number 1 selling theme on ThemeForest for WordPress.
+The theme is simple, bright and has many features with the integration of many popular plugins.

-Even with all these ready made themes and plugins, it could be sometimes difficult to put together a blog which screams “wow.”
+Even with all these ready-made themes and plugins, it could be sometimes difficult to put together a blog which screams “wow.”
 Often times we end up spending way too much time to figure out a detail or get something right.
-Design not only takes creativity, but it also requires technical experience.
+Design not only takes creativity, but it also requires the technical experience.